zeek/zeek/doc/scripts/builtins.rst

 .. bro:type:: file

     Bro supports writing to files, but not reading from them.
-For example, declare, open, and write to a file and finally close it
+Files can be opened using either the :bro:id:`open` or :bro:id:`open_for_append` built-in functions, and closed using the :bro:id:`close` built-in function.
+For example, declare, open, and write to a file and finally close it like:
-    like:

     .. code:: bro